 - Predictive model based approaches to performance and stability assessment and process definition minimize development time and risk to your program

-An SDD is a single-phase, amorphous molecular dispersion of a drug in a polymer matrix.
+A spray-dried dispersion is a single-phase, amorphous molecular dispersion of a drug in a polymer matrix.
 It is a solid solution with the compound molecularly "dissolved" in a solid matrix.
 As the name suggests, SDDs are obtained by dissolving drug and polymer in an organic solvent and then spray-drying the solution.
 The formulation and process conditions are chosen so that the solvent quickly evaporates from the droplets, allowing insufficient time for phase separation or crystallization.

 In addition to their proven performance, SDDs have demonstrated long-term stability and excellent manufacturability.